sanity-io/assist/plugin/README.md

 ## Field and type filters

-When creating instructions for a document, objects fields, array fields or portable text fields, you can explicitly control what will be visited by AI Assist.
+When creating instructions for documents, object fields, array fields, or portable text fields, you can explicitly control what will be visited by AI Assist.
-By default, all fields and types configured for assist will be included.
+By default, the assistant will include all compatible fields and types.

 Opting out fields/types per instruction is done using the respective field/type filter checkboxes under the instruction.
-When using these filters, it is not necessary to tell Assist what to include in the instruction text itself.
+When using these filters, it is not necessary to tell AI Assist what to include in the instruction text itself.

-Note that if the schema targeted by the instruction changes, the following behavior applies:
+Note that once the schema targeted by the instruction changes, the following behavior applies:
-* instructions that included all fields or types will automatically also include the new fields or types
+* instructions that include all fields or types will automatically also include the new fields or types
-* instructions that have excluded one or more fields or types, will NOT include the new fields or types
+* instructions that have excluded one or more fields or types will NOT include the new fields or types

 ## Image description generation
 AI Assist can optionally generate descriptions for images.
 This has to be enabled on an image-type/field,